Kolay-IITK/Steel02M/README.md

 # Steel02M: An Improved Giuffr`e-Menegotto-Pinto Model

 A well-known limitation of the Steel02 material model in OpenSees is that it causes overshooting on reloading upon a small partial unloading (see the figure below).
-Steel02M eliminates this error using a simple energy-based approach that is controlled by an optional normalized energy dissipation tolerance ΔŪₜₒₗ  for which a default value of 0.02 is recommended.
-Note that the Steel02M becomes identical to Steel02 when ΔŪₜₒₗ=−1 is used keeping all other parameters the same between the two models.
+Steel02M eliminates this error using a simple energy-based approach that is controlled by an optional normalized energy dissipation tolerance $\Delta \overline{U}_{tol}$ for which a default value of 0.02 is recommended.
+Note that the Steel02M becomes identical to Steel02 when $\Delta \overline{U}_{tol}=-1$ is used, keeping all other parameters the same between the two models.

 The features of the Steel02M are as follows:
 - Eliminates the overshooting error caused by Steel02
-- Allows users to specify different initial yield strength in positive and negative loading directions
+- Allows users to specify different initial yield strengths in positive and negative loading directions
 - Removes redundant parameters in isotropic hardening of Steel02 (see the equations below for isotropic hardening in Steel02 and Steel02M)
-- Allows users to control the rate of isotropic hardening in positive and negative loading direction through parameters (b⁺ and b⁻)
+- Allows users to control the rate of isotropic hardening in positive and negative loading directions through parameters ($b^\pm$)
-- Allows user to limit the hardened yield strength through parameters (fᵧₛ⁺ and fᵧₛ⁻)
+- Allows user to limit the hardened yield strength through parameters ($\eta^\pm$)

 **Steel02:**